August 9, 2016

 And then it was noon.
 And the clouds miraculously lightened up and a bit of sun was peaking through the clouds.
 I began to have a glimmer of hope.

 We met our photographers at the Kauffman Rose Gardens and it was… absolutely beautiful.
 Just like you promised.
-Then we headed to the Nelson-Atkins Museum of Art for wedding party and bride and groom photos and had a blast with our friends and family taking photos around this beautiful Kansas City landmark.
+Then we headed to the Nelson-Atkins Museum of Art for our first look, wedding party, and bride and groom photos and had a blast with our friends and family taking photos around this beautiful Kansas City landmark.
 As we pulled up to the Church of the Resurrection for our indoor ceremony, it began to sprinkle, as if right on cue.

 I love living life with you.
 Traveling across the country and making our own little home in Arizona together.
 Having a baby with you.
 All of it.